Sangluisme/4Deform/readme.md

 ## 🛠️ Setup

-install the package using
+Install the package using
 ```
 pip install -r requirements.txt
 ```
 Please test if the `jax` successfully with `cudnn`.

 Install jax version 0.4.25 matching your CUDA version as described here.
-For example for CUDA 12:
+For example, for CUDA 12:
 ```
 pip install -U "jax[cuda12]"
 ```